Top 10 Complete Vegetarian Protein Foods with All the Essential Amino Acids

 Some of the most popular targets include:

-• Daily Value (%DV) - The daily value (%DV) is a general guideline for consumption that will prevent deficiency of a nutrient in most people.
+• Daily Value (%DV) - The daily value (%DV) is a general guideline for consumption that will prevent deficiency of a particular nutrient in most people.
 The %DV refers to the percentage of an amount that's found in a single serving of a food.
 It also accounts for absorption factors.
 It is set by the U.S. FDA.

-• Recommended Dietary Allowance (%RDA) - The RDA sets an average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly all (97.5 percent) healthy individuals.
+• Recommended Dietary Allowance (%RDA) - The RDA sets an average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly all (97.5%) healthy individuals.
 It's more specific than the daily value, and varies by age and gender.
-The RDA is set by the US National Instutites of Health.
+The RDA is set by the US National Institutes of Health.

-• Reference Dietary Intake (%RDI) -The reference dietary intake is similar to the recommended daily allowance, and is specific to age and gender.
+• Reference Dietary Intake (%RDI) -The reference dietary intake is similar to the recommended daily allowance, but is specific to age and gender.
 The RDI for amino acids is set by the U.N.
 World Health Organization.

 • Adequate Intake (%AI) - This value is primarily used in reference to omega-3 and omega-6 fats.
-The Adequate Intake is also set by the U.S. Institute of Medicine.
+The Adequate Intake is set by the U.S. Institute of Medicine.
 Because there is less evidence to determine the ideal targets for consumption of these nutrients, the specific amount is considered to be less reliable.
-Using the term Adequate Intake, rather than one of the other terms, helps to emphasize that the ideal intake has not yet been scientifically determined.
+Using the term Adequate Intake, rather than one of the other terms, helps to emphasize that the ideal intake of that particular nutrient has not yet been scientifically determined.

 See the Guide to Recommended Daily Intakes for more information.